-Study Human Behavior and Complete Your Bachelor’s with the Psychology Degree and Prepare to Help People Thrive
+Study Human Behavior and Complete Your Bachelor’s with the Psychology Degree

 Azusa Pacific’s bachelor’s completion programs allow students who began a program of study at another higher education institution to finish their degree at APU.
 Students must complete the required program units and general education units, for a total of 120 units.